holycrap872/ucls-ms-intro-to-cs/CourseMaterials/05_bits_and_binary/00_morse_code/lesson_plan.md

     - Why not dits, dahs, dems, and doops?
         - Too difficult to tell apart
     - How did morse code change the world?
+        - Sped up everything
+        - Finance: could buy/sell stock before anyone else
-    - How is morse code like the internet?
+    - How is Morse code like the internet?
     - How is it different?
 - Show picture of "Morse Code Tree"
     - Why is this better